 Intermediate Members

 .
-Intermediate Memberships are Regular Memberships that are offered in subcategories by age group with dues and joining fees established by the Board from time to time.
+Intermediate Memberships are Memberships that are offered in subcategories by age group with dues and joining fees established by the Board from time to time.
 Intermediate Members generally have all Regular Member use privileges except as limited below or in the Club Rules from time to time.
 Once an Intermediate Member reaches the age of 45 the member is automatically converted to a Regular Member.
 Intermediate Members each have one-half vote per membership.

 Maximum Number